 Where an inaccuracy is attributable to a company officer

-During the course of your compliance check, you should examine the underlying actions or failures that eventually led to the inaccuracy deliberately appearing in the return or document, and record your findings.
+During the course of your compliance check, you should examine the underlying actions or failures that resulted in the deliberate inaccuracy deliberately, and record your findings.

 This means that you must ask the officer or officers directly about their personal involvement and the circumstances that led to the deliberate inaccuracy or their potentially deliberate failure to take action to stop the inaccuracy occurring.

 Before you start to ask them any questions about the inaccuracy you must make sure that the individual officer or officers are aware of their rights under Article 6 of the Human Rights Act, see CH300400.